How To Fit Student Loan Payments With Your Financial Goals

 Don’t let student loan payments overwhelm your budget.
 Reach your financial goals with these tips.

 Many college students find themselves responsible for making student loan payments within six months of graduating.
-U.S. News reports the average student loan debt was $30,000 in 2021 – representing a 20% increase from 2010.
-This can be a significant amount, especially for a recent graduate.
+Experian reported the average student loan debt was $38,787 in 2023 – representing a minimal decrease (-0.6%) from 2022.
+Even so, this can be a significant amount, especially for a recent graduate.

-Keep reading to find out how to manage your finances and decide which of these expenses should take precedence in repayment.
+Keep reading to find out how to manage your finances and decide which of these expenses need to be prioritized in repayment.

 Reach Your Financial Goals